GitLab CI

 **Authentication:** The `before_script` installs `curl` and `jq` on the Alpine base image.
 The first script block POSTs credentials to the ContextQA login endpoint.
 If authentication fails, the job exits immediately with code 1, which fails the pipeline stage.

 **Triggering the test plan:** The execute endpoint uses a GET request.
 ContextQA returns the `executionId` in the response body.
-The execution ID and token are written to `contextqa.env`, a dotenv-format file that GitLab CI can pass between jobs using the `artifacts: reports: dotenv` mechanism.
+The script writes the execution ID and token to `contextqa.env`, a dotenv-format file that GitLab CI can pass between jobs using the `artifacts: reports: dotenv` mechanism.

 **Polling:** The polling loop runs every 30 seconds with a 60-attempt ceiling (30-minute maximum).
 Adjust `MAX_ATTEMPTS` based on your suite's expected duration.
 The loop exits when the status transitions out of `RUNNING` or `PENDING`.
 A `FAILED` status exits with code 1, failing the pipeline stage and blocking any downstream jobs that depend on `contextqa_tests`.

 **Artifact passing:** The `contextqa.env` dotenv file is published as a job artifact.
 The `publish_result` job uses `needs: artifacts: true` to receive the environment variables `CONTEXTQA_STATUS` and `CONTEXTQA_REPORT_URL` from `contextqa_tests`.
-This pattern works even when `contextqa_tests` fails, because `when: always` is set on `publish_result`.
+This pattern works even when `contextqa_tests` fails, because `publish_result` sets `when: always`.

 **MR comment:** If the pipeline runs in a merge request context (`CI_MERGE_REQUEST_IID` is set), the `publish_result` job posts a comment to the MR with the test status and report URL.
 This requires a `GITLAB_API_TOKEN` CI/CD variable with API scope.
 If you do not want MR comments, remove the conditional block.